 The other perk to oat milk is it is friendly to those with nut allergies.
 This makes just the plain, non-barista-blend oat milk a good option to keep around your kitchen.
 Like the other replacements, it works well as a replacement in baked goods or just as a plain drink.
 As far as both taste and consistency, oat milk is probably the closest to regular dairy milk.

 It is important to be warned that although plant-based milks are often coined as “healthy,” some options are better than others.
 There are definitely some clean options available on the market, but the best is to make it from scratch.
 That way, you know exactly what you’re putting in your body.
 By making it yourself, you can also adjust the sweetness and flavorings to mix it up to your liking (cashew/almond milk?
 Oat/almond?).
-Try this DIY plant-based milk recipe and see what you think.

 At the end of the day, there are a lot of good options, so you have to choose what works best for your wants and needs.
 Find which fits your tastes and makes you feel best.